Welcome to Optomate Touch, Australia & New Zealand’s favourite Practice Management and Electronic Health Record System for independent optometry.

 Optomate Touch also includes a theme facility that automatically changes the system user interface to reflect holidays for Halloween, Christmas and Valentines Day.
-If you want to disable the theme option you can edit the c:\Optomate Touch\Optomate.ini file and add a line to the bottom of the file THEME=OFF.
+If you want to disable the theme option you can tick the System Settings “[ ] Suppress Holiday Themes option.

 If you are not using a third party facility to backup your Optomate Touch database and documents, you can run the OTBackup.exe found in the \Optomate Touch application folder.

-Optomate Touch utilises a Microsoft SQL Server database and ships with MS SQL Server 2014 or 2016 Express edition, depending on Windows OS, providing a 10GB database threshold, more than enough for a single practice.
+Optomate Touch utilises a Microsoft SQL Server database and ships with MS SQL Server 2019 Express edition, providing a 10GB database threshold, more than enough for a single practice.